CEI-lab/ECE3400-2017-teamAlpha/docs/lab1.md

 myservo.write(0);   //0 is full speed reverse, 90 no speed, 180 full speed ahead
 ```

-Finally, we assembled our robot and made it drive in a square:
+Finally, we assembled our robot and made it drive in a (sorta) square.
+Clearly we need to tune the motor values better, and start relying on sensors to track the black lines in the future!

 <img src="/docs/images/Assembly.jpg" alt="Robot parts" width="530" height="300">